Vyral/base-template/_posts/2018-09-04-answering-some-questions-about-clarksville-real-estate.md

 4:50- If you’re looking to get an accurate valuation for what your home is worth, here’s where you should go.

-<br>**Thanks again to Sean for asking some great questions.** If you have any other questions for me in the meantime or need any assistance with buying or selling a home in the Clarksville area, don’t hesitate to give me a call or send me an email.
+**Thanks again to Sean for asking some great questions.** If you have any other questions for me in the meantime or need any assistance with buying or selling a home in the Clarksville area, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.